Adding Life To The Bowl: Kibble Boosters

 Kibble Boosters are easy to incorporate into everyday meals and make eating exciting and nutritious.
 Here is a list of some easy additions to the bowl.

 Kibble is absent of pretty much all moisture.
 Therefore, it is crucial to add hydration back in.
 Unlike humans, dogs are designed to gain water primarily from their food.
 Soaking the kibble 5-10 minutes before feeding can ensure that your dog stays adequately hydrated.
 You can soak it with raw goat milk, bone broth, or even warm water!

 Raw Goat Milk

 Filled with hydration, quality nutrients, anti-inflammatory properties, and so much more.
 Here is a super easy recipe you can make at home.
-If buying premade bone broth, make sure there’s no onions, garlic, or sugars.
+If buying premade bone broth, make sure there are no onions, garlic, preservatives, or sugars.